Last Updated on June 20, 2023 by Lori

 How do we learn to create our own happiness?

-There are dozens of ways to influence our happiness, such as through relationships, habits, gratitude, work/life balance, mindfulness, confidence – just to name a few.
-And those are all worth working on, but some can really take time.
+There are dozens of ways to influence our happiness, such as through relationships, habits, gratitude, work/life balance, mindfulness, and confidence-building – just to name a few.

 You can’t just become confident overnight, or make a best friend in an hour.